Four Years Ago

-Four years ago, Campbell had recruited Garcia at the NIH (National Institutes of Health) in Bethesda, Maryland.
-It was a sprawling campus he knew well from working there after finishing graduate school.
+In July 2021, Campbell had approached Garcia at the National Institutes of Health in Bethesda, Maryland.
+The NIH is a sprawling campus that he knew well from working there after finishing graduate school.

-The head of his lab laughed after hearing about her rant.
+He had told the head of his lab about her rant.
+He laughed.
 “She’s unhappy about the latest budget.
 If that money were coming to her, she’d be singing a different tune.”

 Kochanski was a Polish immigrant in Chicago with a property management company who had hopped on the tech bandwagon and invested in a bio-computing startup.
 The venture had attracted Drukker, a mid-sized California company.
 For their buyout offer, Kochanski asked Campbell’s to value the technology.

-Flush with his successful sale, contract terms including a slot for Kochanski on Drukker’s Board, he next asked Campbell to help him with a potential Drukker client, Soria International Medical, a clinic chain that planned to build a new clinic, in Saburia, Africa.
+The sale was a success.
+Contract terms included a slot for Kochanski on Drukker’s Board, he next asked Campbell to help a Drukker client to build a new clinic, in Saburia, Africa.

-“David, Saburia’s no paradise,” Kochanski told him.
+“David, Saburia’s no paradise,” Kochanski had told him.
 “The country’s just a desert, except for where the river runs and some scenic mountains on the Southern border.
 Its Eastern coast is strategically located on the Red Sea.
-Soria’s new clinic is on the military base to provide health services.
-Then this is where it gets interesting: it will also be a site for clinical research trials.”
+Soria Medical’s new clinic on the military base will provide health services.
+This is where it gets interesting: it will also be a site for clinical research trials.”

-Kochanski continued, “The royal family has quite the story, claiming descent from the ancient Pharaohs.
-They returned to power some decades ago after a coup.”
+Kochanski continued, “The royal family has quite the story, saying they’re descended from the ancient Pharaohs.
+They returned to power after a coup.”

 Campbell had pulled up information about the tiny country online, an official page describing scenic geography, endangered species like the lyuma cat and a safe destination for tourism.
 It boasted that King Mohammed Saburi spent generously on programs to help his people.
 Pictures of smiling children accompanied a description of public schools with free education and meals.

-Skeptical of official propaganda, Campbell then found a profile of King Saburi in a snarky online gossip site and discovered that they had attended the same boarding school in New England.
-After his father died, the king transitioned from Italian suits and the tribal dress of his clan to comfortable white robes of denizens of desert kingdoms, still wearing Italian shoes like one former Pope.
+Skeptical of official propaganda, Campbell then found a profile of King Mohammed in a snarky online gossip site and discovered that they had attended the same boarding school in New England, StarHall.
+After his father died, the king transitioned from Italian suits to comfortable white robes of denizens of desert kingdoms, still wearing Italian shoes like one former Pope.

-So Campbell returned to the NIH campus to help Soria — recruit a cancer researcher for their new clinic, a challenge given its remote location in Africa.
+So Campbell then returned to the NIH campus to help Soria to recruit a cancer researcher for their new clinic, a serious challenge given the obscure location in Africa.
 At the NIH, Campbell looked online and also scanned the posters on the ubiquitous bulletin boards in the halls of many of the labs.

-“I used to be a postdoc in Dr. Jansen’s lab,” Campbell continued in a Texan drawl, “down the hall from Kelly, the girl who presented the data.”
+“I used to be a postdoc in Dr. Jansen’s lab,” he told Garcia, letting in a subtle Texan drawl, “down the hall from Kelly, the girl who presented the data.”
 “The girl” was actually Dr. Kelly Ho, an established scientist.
-But fitting people’s stereotypes on this diverse campus sometimes made his job more manageable by defining expectations.
+But fitting people’s stereotypes on this diverse campus sometimes made his job more manageable.
+It defined expectations.

-“I’m Manny Garcia, a post-doc in Dr. Ernst Dietrich’s lab.”
+“I’m Manny Garcia,” said the other man, “a post-doc in Dr. Ernst Dietrich’s lab.”

 After describing his research, Garcia admitted that he was actually job-hunting.
-“My grant ran out,” he said, then looking around as if expecting the world to stop.
+“My grant ran out,” he said, looked around as if expecting the world to stop.

-“I remember working here, just how stressful the grant application process is…”
+“I remember working here, Manny, just how stressful the grant application process is…”

 “Yeah, I had a couple of new applications,” Garcia said.
 “One didn’t even get scored.
 Dietrich told me to expect that.
 He was quite critical of my proposal.”

 “That’s how the game is played,” Garcia added softly.
-“But as for me, no money, no funding, no job.”
+“But now for me, no money, no funding, no job.”

 “Tell me about your unscored application?”
 Campbell asked.

-Eyes lighting up, Garcia described it: “a novel approach to analyze the immortalization of cancer cells and strategies they evolve to defeat the body’s defenses using artificial intelligence.
+Eyes lighting up, Garcia described it: “a novel approach — using artificial intelligence — to analyze the immortalization of cancer cells and strategies they evolve to defeat the body’s defenses.

-A thin young man wearing ear Dots swept his broom around the empty cafeteria chairs and approached the two men.
+A thin young man swept his broom around the empty cafeteria chairs and approached the two men.
 David waved at him.
 “We’re getting ready to leave too.
 Sorry, give us just a few more minutes.”

-Swiveling away in a dance move, the masked janitor said nothing, listening to his music.
+Swiveling away in a dance move, the masked janitor said nothing, listening to music from invisible speakers.
 Like Mickey Mouse in The Sorcerer’s Apprentice, what dreams was he cooking up between his ears?

 Garcia did not appear to notice that it was time to leave.
-“When none of my applications were funded, Dietrich brought down the hammer on me and my bizarre theories.”
-Garcia looked down in shame.
+Looking down shamefaced, he said, “When none of my applications were funded, Dietrich brought down the hammer on me and my ‘bizarre’ theories.”

 “Manny, do you have a family to support?”
-Campbell asked gently, already knowing the answer from the investigator.
+Campbell asked gently, though he knew the answer from the investigator.

-Garcia did not lift his gaze up, tracing lines on the table with his fingertips.
+Garcia did not lift his gaze, tracing lines on the table with his fingertips.
 “My wife died from cancer.
-Her name was Pia,” he replied.
+Her name was Pia.”
 He examined the uneven edges of his fingernails.
-“She even made a trip to the US to search for help, and we looked at many treatment programs.
+“She even made a trip to the US for help, and we looked at many treatment programs.

-“That’s what motivated me to pursue those ideas in the grant that was rejected.”
+“That’s what motivated me to write this grant that was rejected.”

-Sorcerer’s Apprentice was now vacuuming a far corner, dance moves still in his footwork.
-Campbell watched him turn around to return toward them to finish.
+Sorcerer’s Apprentice was now vacuuming a far corner, fast dance moves in his footwork to turn around toward them to finish.

 Campbell got up.
 “We have to go, Manny, e-mail me that grant request they rejected.
 I want to see what it says.”

-Back in his car, Campbell noticed a new email.
+Back in his car, Campbell read a new email.
 But it wasn’t from Garcia.
-Kochanski had written, asking about his progress in recruiting a scientist for Soria’s new research venture.
+Kochanski had written:

-“Plans for the new mini-hospital in Africa are really cooking now.
-I just had another meeting at the Saburian embassy here in Chicago, with a royal rep, along with a Doctor B. (too long Indian name) from the Soria clinic chain.
+“Plans in Africa are really cooking now.
+I just met royal rep in Saburian embassy here in Chicago, and a Doctor B. (why are Indian names so long?) from Soria Clinics.

-“The technology we sold to Drukker is really taking off, David.
-It’s been inspiring to go to Drukker meetings, hear about their tech advancements.
+“Our baby tech we sold to Drukker is really taking off, David.
+So inspiring to go to Drukker meetings, hear about cutting edge discoveries.

-“Then I talk to Soria leadership about the lack of similar medical progress in treating cancer — despite the daily reports of miracles in our media, from our modern gods of governments, academic centers, and corporations.
+“Then I talk to Soria leadership about the lack of similar progress in treating cancer — despite daily news feed of miracles in our media, from our modern gods of governments, academic centers and corporations.

 “The young medical scientists now see few rewards for their labors, neither credit nor profit.
 Graying shrunken minds — blind and obsolete — trample the bloom of the brilliant young genius.